GALAXY QUESTMOVIE REVIEW

 A small group of people, apparently dressed in cos play, approach Jason with an offer.
 Jason doesn't know what they're talking about, isn't inclined to listen to anyone but himself, but assumes it's an acting offer and doesn't want to talk about it in front of his co-stars.
 "Mum's the word."

 However, when Jason becomes momentarily infatuated with the fan's adoration, Gwen DeMarco pops his bubble.
 So much so that he's down to earth enough to listen when he overhears a couple of convention goers laughing and mocking him behind his back.

 This surprises his co-stars, and later that night we see how Jason lives in the Hollywood Hills.
-He has a massive, expensive, but empty house, not so much as a pet.
+He has a massive, expensive, but empty house: He keeps not so much as a pet.
 Alone at night, he gets drunk and watches videos of the old show, always drilling all the trivia into his head for the next convention, right down to imitating the original inflection the much younger Jason once used.